dhanna11/rfcs/000-template.md

-- Feature Name: (fill me in with a unique ident, my_awesome_feature)
+- Feature Name: rules_freechipproject
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2019-2-3(fill me in with today's date, YYYY-MM-DD)
-- RFC PR: (leave this empty)
+- RFC PR:
-- Chisel-lang Issue: (leave this empty)
+- Chisel-lang Issue:

 # Summary
 [summary]: #summary

-One paragraph explanation of the feature.
+I propose evaluating the Bazel build system as well as the monorepository paradigm for Chisel projects.
+This would mostly consist of writing Bazel rule targets for the binaries and the tests.

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+SBT makes me sad.
+It does a bad job reinventing the wheel and makes me miss Bazel.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another Chisel-lang programmer.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Chisel-lang programmers should *think* about the feature, and how it should impact the way they use Chisel-lang.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Chisel-lang programmers and new Chisel-lang programmers.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+N/A

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: